rjanapa/rjanapa/Dropbox.md

 <b>a.
 Client</b><br>

-The client application monitors the workspace folder on the user’s machine and syncs all files/folders in it with the remote Cloud Storage.
+<ins>The client application monitors the workspace folder on the user’s machine and syncs all files/folders in it with the remote Cloud Storage.
 The client application work with the storage servers to upload, download, and modify actual files to backend cloud storage.
-The client also interacts with the remote Synchronization Service to handle any file metadata updates, e.g., change in the file name, size, modification date, etc.
+The client also interacts with the remote Synchronization Service to handle any file metadata updates, e.g., change in the file name, size, modification date, etc.</ins>

 Some of the essential operations for the client: